 - salt and pepper to taste

-- 10 slices of buttered toast (or other type of bread.
-Just f.y.i. buttery croissants are delish with this stuff!)
+- slices of bread or toast (Just f.y.i. buttery croissants are delish with this stuff!)

 - lettuce leaves